Learn our best tips for making a better hamburger including the best meat to use, how to cook them, and when to know they are done.

 Around us, that means a trip to the meat counter at Whole Foods, but if you have a butcher close by or another store you trust, go there.
 Choose meat with 15 to 20 percent fat.
 Any lower and you’ll loose some flavor and you risk the burgers becoming dry.

-Forming the Perfect Hamburger Patties
+How to Form Perfect Hamburger Patties

-Here’s a trick — ever had a burger puff up in the middle while it was cooking?
+Here’s a trick — have you ever had a burger puff up in the middle while it was cooking?
 Before cooking, add a dimple to the middle of each burger.
 This stops it from puffing up in the middle and keeps things uniform.

 One more thing, there’s no need to mix the salt and pepper into the meat.
 Just season the top and bottom (like a steak).
 The more you fuss hamburger meat, the tougher it will become when cooked.
 By the way, we season our burgers liberally.

 The Best Way to Cook Hamburgers

 If you’re partial to grilling, go for it.
 If you feel like it, we’ve taken our cast iron skillet to the grill with us — we just love the sear you get on the skillet compared to grates.
 No matter how you cook it, make sure you allow the patties to rest for a few minutes.

 Just look at that — moist, juicy and not too packed.
 A perfect burger.

-|Rare||Red in the center, 120 degrees F (50C) and below
+- Rare: Red in the center, 120 degrees F (50C) and below

-|Medium-Rare||Very Pink in the center, 130 degrees F (55C)
+- Medium-Rare: Very Pink in the center, 130 degrees F (55C)

-|Medium-Well||Grayish Pink in the center||150 degrees F (65C)|
+- Medium: Pink in the center, 140 degrees F (60C)

-|Well Done||Gray, No Pink in the center, 160 degrees F (70C) and above
+- Well Done: Gray, No Pink in the center, 160 degrees F (70C) and above

 Note: The USDA suggests cooking ground beef to 160 degrees F, this is well-done.
 That’s just too done for us, which gives even more reason to buy the highest quality meat you can.